Fr8org/Fr8Core/Docs/ForDevelopers/SDK/.NET/TerminalConfiguration.md

 from your Terminal alongside those of the other Terminals the Hub knows about.
 A third option is to use the swagger interface to send some requests to your Terminal and study the responses.

-Terminal configuration settings are found in Settings.config.readme, which is in the Config folder of each project.
+Terminal configuration settings are split between a "public" set in the standard Web.config of each Hub or Terminal project, and a private set stored in Settings.config.readme, which is in the Config folder of each project.
 Example: for terminalSlack project the settings are at Config/terminalSlack/Settings.config.readme.

 Make any appropriate changes and save the resulting file as Settings.config in the same location.
 Restart the Terminal and you'll be in business.

+####URL Endpoint
+Each Terminal has a setting in its Web.config file that specifies the address of the terminal.
+It looks like this:
+`  <add key="terminalName.TerminalEndpoint" value="http://localhost:8888" />`
+We don't store port settings in the repository, so once you open the solution for the first time Visual Studio will assign random port numbers for all web applications.
+If you are using IIS express you can either manually change the address in Web section of project properties for each terminal you are about to run.
+Or you can use Fr8Core\PortSetter utillity application, that will try to do it for you for all the terminals.